chirrag03/Java-Basics/README.md

 ## Creating Abstract Relationships with Interfaces

 ### Introducing Interfaces & Implementing an Interface
-An interface defines a contract.
-Provides no implementation.
+- An interface defines a contract and provides no implementation.
-Classes implement interfaces.
+- Classes implement interfaces.
 This implies that the class conforms to the contract.
-Interfaces don't limit other aspects of the class implementation.
+- Interfaces don't limit other aspects of the class implementation.

-Interfaces can accept a parameterized type.
-   - Uses a concept known as generics.
+- Interfaces can accept a parameterized type using a concept known as generics.
 ```java
 public interface Comparable < T > {
     int compareTo(T o);
 }

 public class Flight implements Comparable < Flight > {
     public int compareTo(Flight f) {
         // no typecast required.
         ....implementation
     }
 }

 public class Passenger implements Comparable < Passenger > {
     public int compareTo(Passenger p) {
         // no tyecast required